unikent/astro/readme.md

 Definitions are represented within the system as models extending `App\Models\Definitions\BaseDefinition` and implementing `App\Models\Definitions\Contracts\Definition`.
 Their interface is very similar to Eloquent models but they should be considered immutable objects - as objects they are intended to give definitions a proper object representation within the system.

+#### Serialization
+Whenever JSON is serialized in the application, [Fractal](http://fractal.thephpleague.com/) is used to transform the data.

+Serialization occurs in two main areas: `App\Http\Controllers\Api\v1\*` and when a page is published ($page->publish($transformer) requires a Fractal transformer instance to ensure that the baked JSON is in the correct format for the API to serve directly).

+Many of the API endpoints support Fractal 'includes' by passing an '?include=' parameter with an API request.
+This accepts a comma-separated list of relations to include.
+Where an endpoint supports includes it is noted in the docblock.

+Includes will resolve deep relations, i.e. 'block,block.definitions' but please use sparingly: depth restrictions are permissive but data is often lazy-loaded.

 #### Routes, Pages, Sites & Permissions
 Routes give hierarchy to pages within Astro and are implemented as a nested-set using Baum.